SparseCollection Web Worker Lifecycle

 initialize things.
 If you want to proactively create the worker for your collection, use collection.createWorkerNow()

-that resolves when the worker has been create.
+method.
+This returns a Promise that resolves when the worker has been create.

 var collection = new MySparseCollection();